 There will be a Complete message in the display.
 However, resetting the synth this way does not touch the memory expansion.
 Any data stored there will remain the same as before.

 As the synth was disassembled I noticed that I never had a closer look at the PSU.
 It was set to be used with 220 Volts.
 There had been a shift in voltage in Germany and probably other european countries in the early 1990ies, from 220V to 230V in average.
 Fortunately, on many devices built for global export you can switch the voltage input.
 The D-50 transformer allows for 100/120/220/240 Volts input by wiring the corresponding pin so I simply moved the wire from 220 to 240V.
-I changed all the capacitors (Elkos) also, mostly because I did not grudge them the pleasure of high life on high voltage for the past 25 years.
+Finally I replaced all elektrolytic capacitors, mostly because I did not grudge them the pleasure of high life on high voltage for the past 25 years.

 The synth works again and despite of all the years still sounds excellent.